-The evaluation result is only valid for the configurations of the TOE described above.
+The evaluation result is only valid for this configuration.

-- Based on the security target and the outcome of the evaluation, the TOE has the following security functionality:
+- 31 Based on the security target and the outcome of the evaluation, the TOE has the following security functionality:

 - SF1 User Identification and Authentication

 - SF2 Access Control

 - SF3 SCD/SVD Pair Generation

 - SF4 Signature Creation

 - SF5 Protection

+- SF6 Secure Messaging

+- SF7 SVD Transfer

-- As to the strength of the TOE security functions, the evaluation provided the following result (cf. the Security Target for details):
+- 32 As to the strength of the TOE security functions, the evaluation provided the following result (cf. the Security Target for details):

-The TOE security functions SF1, SF3, SF4 have a minimum strength of SOF-high.
+The TOE security functions SF1, SF3, SF4, SF6, SF7 have a minimum strength of SOF-high.

-The evaluation provided the following results:
+33 The evaluation provided the following results: